Juubes/sandwich-factory/README.md

 # About RabbitMQ

 RabbitMQ is needed only for the queueing the orders.
 Piping everything trough it would be overhead -- especially since most of the services can be assumed to scale with the usage.
 Other APIs don't need the queue function before the service; they are assumed to always have enough capacity.

+# Honorable mentions

+Here are listed all the headaches that took more than four hours to completely solve.
+The good thing is next time it's only going to take two hours:
+- CORS
+- EventSource implementation
+- Setting up redux
+- SSL with localhost and other networking
+- Did I mention CORS?
+- Also CORS